jinokwon/Basic_Cpp_Programming/README.md

 # Advanced_Programming_cpp

-This is a repository for a programming course in C++ (for my self-study).
+This is a repository for my self-study of C++.